smbsimon/ruby-submissions/1407/07_self_directed_project/simon_sara.markdown

-### [Discuss]
+### [READ WITH ME (name TBD)]

 **SELECTED**

 ### Pitch

-Finally, an app for those of us who wish every night could be a book club night.
+An app for those of us who want to discover cool new books and cool new reading spots.

 ### Description

-With Discuss, users can browse a list of books, find a good place in their neighborhood to chat, and share an invite with their social circles.
+With READ WITH ME (name TBD), users can browse a list of books, find a good place in their neighborhood to read, and share their selection with their social circles.

 I'm planning on pulling in data from the NY Public Library Digital Collection API.
 Users can input a keyword and find books that match that keyword.
-This will spark some book ideas, as users will get a sense of what's out there to discuss.
-Next, users can use Google Maps to find areas of interest around them -- libraries, parks, restaurants, cafes, etc. Finally, they'll be able to take the name of the book and the name of the location they've selected, choose a date and time, and send a message to their friends inviting them to the discussion.
+Next, users can use Google Maps (and/or Yelp and Foursquare?) to find areas of interest around them -- libraries, parks, restaurants, cafes, etc. Finally, they'll be able to take the name of the book and the name of the location they've selected and send a message to their friends inviting them to come read along.

 ### Target Audience